Eligibility for import

 If the microchip still cannot be read, a new microchip must be implanted and the pre-export process, including all testing, treatments and examinations, must begin again.

-Your cat or dog must arrive in Australia with a microchip that can be scanned and that is linked to the import permit and any accompanying laboratory reports.
-If the microchip cannot be read or found in Australia, or the microchip number is inconsistent on any import paperwork, your cat or dog may be exported from Australia.
+Your cat or dog must arrive in Australia with a microchip that can be scanned and linked to the import permit and any accompanying laboratory reports.
+If the microchip cannot be scanned in Australia, or the microchip number is inconsistent on any import paperwork, your cat or dog may be exported from Australia.

 Do I need to use a pet transport agent when I import my cat or dog?

 No, but the department encourages importers to use a pet transport agent as it may be simpler and more effective than undertaking the process yourself.
 You can find a pet transport agent/pet shipper by entering the terms “import dog to Australia” or “import cat to Australia” into a search engine, or visiting the

 International Pet and Animal Transportation Association (IPATA) website.